Interactive Learning Paradigms, Incorporated

 The Classic Challenging Version:

-1. The Periodic Challenge page contains two very important components which may not be immediately obvious.
+1. The Periodic Challenge page contained two very important components which may not be immediately obvious.
 First, the page is an HTML form which means that it is configured to send any data that you might enter to our web server.
-Second, the blank periodic table is displayed.
-The table you see is simply an HTML table, so it is pretty easy to construct.
+Second, the blank periodic table is displayed as an HTML table.
 The boxes where you enter your answers are form input fields which permit only 0 to 2 characters of input.
-Everything up to this point you can check out on your own by viewing the source document from your browser.
+Theis is the kind of stuff you can figure out by viewing the source of the web page.

-2. When you hit the Submit button, our web server's form parser echoes your data to the results page.
-There, a JavaScript routine grades your results.
+2. When you hit the Submit button, our web server's form parser would your data to the results page.
+There, a JavaScript routine graded your results.
 All it has to do is compare the name of the box you filled in to the value you entered.
-If they match then you're correct.
+If they matched then you're correct.
 If the two don't match then you're incorrect.
 If you didn't put in an answer, then that is noted, too.
-In programming terms, the grading is a simple "with x = 1 to 112" loop and the rest is just table formatting and extras like the hints/comments or an occasional graphic.
+In programming terms, the grading is a simple "with x = 1 to 118" loop and the rest is just table formatting and extras like the hints/comments or an occasional graphic.

 The Easier Instant Version:

 As with the Challenging Classic Version, everything is set up as an HTML table.
 But this time, the data is not submitted and then redrawn.
 Instead, as soon as you enter your guess for an element, a JavaScript routine immediately checks the answer and adjusts your score.
-If you answer is wrong, it replaces it with a "*" so you can identify which ones are not yet correct.
+If you answer is wrong, the script replaces the wrong answer with a "*" so you can identify which ones are not yet correct.

 In addition, this version sports an auto-hints feature.
 When this is turned on, you'll receive a popup dialog if you have guessed wrong more than 3 or more times on a particular element.
 The hint is the first letter of the element if the element symbol has two letters.
 If the element symbol has only one letter, the hint tells you so.